dsafa/audio-band/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Describe the solution you'd like**
+## Description of your Suggestion
-A clear and concise description of what you want to happen.
+A clear and concise description of what feature(s) you would like to see in audioband.

-**Describe alternatives you've considered**
+## Alternative Solutions
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Extra (if applicable)
-Add any other context or screenshots about the feature request here.
+Add any other info or screenshots regarding the requested feature here.